davniysons/Data-Science-Project-by-Yandex-Practicum/README.md

 ## Project_04
   - ### Statistical analysis of data - "Megaline tariffs"
 You are an analyst of Megaline, a federal mobile operator.
 The clients are offered two tariff plans: "Smart" and "Ultra".
 To adjust the advertising budget, the commercial department wants to understand which tariff brings more money.

+## Project_05
+  - ### Common Project - "Advertising company of an online store" You work in the online store " Streamchik ", which sells around the world computer games.
+Historical data on game sales, user and expert evaluations, genres and platforms (e.g. Xbox or PlayStation) are available from open sources.
+You need to identify patterns that determine the success of the game.
+This will allow you to bet on a potentially popular product and plan advertising campaigns.